 Lesson Plan - Get It!

-What is the slimy, squiggly little thing in the picture above?
+- What are the slimy, squiggly little things in the picture above?

 Worms are small organisms that have a very specific and important job.
 They have no backbone, which makes them an invertebrate.
 In fact, the next time you see a worm, you should say, "Thank you!"
 Worms help soil and plants in many ways.